influxdata/docs-v2/content/influxdb/cloud/account-management/switch-account.md

     name: Switch InfluxDB accounts
     parent: Account management
 weight: 105
+alt_links:
-alt_engine: /influxdb/cloud-serverless/admin/accounts/switch-account/
+  cloud-serverless: /influxdb/cloud-serverless/admin/accounts/switch-account/
 ---

-If you belong to more than one {{< cloud-name >}} account with the same email address, you can switch from one account to another while staying logged in.
+If you belong to more than one {{< product-name >}} account with the same email address, you can switch from one account to another while staying logged in.
 An account can contain multiple organizations.

 You can also set a default account.
 The default account is the account automatically used when the user logs in.

-To switch {{< cloud-name "short" >}} accounts:
+To switch {{< product-name "short" >}} accounts:

-1. In the {{< cloud-name "short" >}} UI, click the account name drop-down list in the upper left.
+1. In the {{< product-name "short" >}} UI, click the account name drop-down list in the upper left.
 2. Select **Switch Account**.
 If this option doesn't appear, your email address is only associated with one account.
 3. Select the account you want to switch to.